tensorone logo

 LangChain

-• Memory injection
+• Prompt templating and injection

 CrewAI

-• Task routing between expert modules
+• Task routing and specialization

-• Background worker simulation
+• Background task simulation

 Internal Modules